EpicHorrors/NotEnoughFeatures/README.md

 - NotEnoughFeature is a mod for Among Us that will add more Features to the game every update.
 - The mod is currently compatible with 2024.6.18 and will receive updates to compatible with the new versions.
-- I incude the source code in the page in case I'm not updating it.
+- I've incuded the source code in the page in case I'm not updating it.
 For anyone who wants to play the new version of the mod when I stop updating it.

 # Credits
 - [EpicHorrors](https://github.com/EpicHorrors/) (Myself)